 Credit Suisse has one of the best-developed volunteering programs in Switzerland.
 Every employee is given up to four workdays per year for volunteering; special (international) assignments can even last several weeks.
-In 2016, approximately 4,000 employees invested almost 50,000 hours as part of corporate volunteering.
-This was complemented by at least 40,000 hours of private charitable work on boards of trustees and boards of associations.
+In 2018, approximately 4,000 employees invested 50,000 hours as part of corporate volunteering.
+This was complemented by a similarly large number of hours invested into private charitable work on boards of trustees and boards of associations.

 There is a major focus on projects where our employees can share their expertise with others.
 This includes passing their knowledge of finance and economics on to children and young people, providing support with finding an apprenticeship, mentoring programs at universities and universities of applied sciences, and coaching people from immigrant backgrounds.
 Furthermore, our volunteers lend an enthusiastic hand with environmental projects, for example, help with the integration of people with disabilities or who are socially disadvantaged, and act as extras in exercises for rescue organizations.